 All these elements make it possible to set up an accessible site without thinking too much about accessibility principles.

-The software is cloud-based and analyses your digital offerings in order to provide a score and suggestions on how to improve e.g. readability or search engine copy.
+The software is cloud-based and analyzes your digital offerings in order to provide a score and suggestions on how to improve e.g. readability or search engine copy.
 Furthermore, Siteimprove offers analytics and data privacy tools, allowing you to measure metrics like ROI and to protect the data of your visitors.

 SEO Meta Fields is an app for managing classical SEO options like deciding exactly what title, description, and image will show up in social media and search results.

-The app adds Open Graph, Twitter Cards, Google Search Console, and canonical meta-tags to your Enonic XP site.
+The app adds Open Graph, Twitter Cards, Google Search Console, and canonical meta-tags to your Enonic site.